Few can still doubt it now — mainstream media is becoming increasingly more interested in our passion.

-Interestingly, and few still doubt it, mainstream media is increasingly becoming more interested in our passion.
-Nevertheless, it mostly depicts elegance-conscious gents as exceptions or, as in a France 5 broadcast yesterday, as “men willing to accept their feminine side”.
-This last sentence blatantly shows how deeply some stereotypes continue to reach (i.e.: a man spends less time on his appearance than any woman would) and that representations of elegant men often remain mere caricatures.
+But rise in interest doesn’t necessarily go hand in hand with quality content.
+Elegance-conscious gents still appear as eccentrics, or, as a French TV broadcast I saw yesterday would say, as “men willing to accept their feminine side”.
+This goes on to shows how deeply some stereotypes continue to reach (i.e.: a man spends less time on his appearance than any woman would).
+More often than not, representations of elegant men in more mainstream medias are not much more than mere caricatures.

-The programme was broadcast last night, and meant to focus on health and eating habits, more specifically extreme behaviours: anorexia and bulimia.
+The programme in question was broadcast last night during prime time, and meant to focus on health and eating habits, more specifically on extreme behaviours like anorexia and bulimia.

 Given the subject, I was of course not expecting the programme to use significant amounts of airtime to exploit the so-called “shock value” of a barely elegant thirty something man, almost depicted as a freak for being mindful of his figure, diet and style.

-Rather classically dressed, clad in a barely acceptable ready-to-wear suit, he explained how he saw no purpose in wearing a well cut suit (obviously he was proud of his off the rack low end one) if one didn’t take care of his figure.
-The reporter concluded with statistics: one man out of two was reported to have said that taking care of his appearance and elegance was important to him.
-But of course, the reasons used to explain this confirmed trend were mostly mundane: job search, professional appeal, career move, etc…
+Rather classically dressed, clad in a barely acceptable ready-to-wear suit, he explained how he saw no purpose in wearing a well cut suit (obviously he was proud of his low-end off the rack attire) if one didn’t take care of his silhouette.
+The reporter concluded with a bit of statistics: one man out of two was reported to have said that taking care of his appearance and elegance was important to him.
+But of course, the reasons used to explain this confirmed trend were mostly mundane — job search, professional appeal, career move, etc…

 As if men still needed to justify striving for elegance and personal excellence with almost exclusively social or professional motives.